qelectrotech/qelectrotech-doc/source/users/schema/conductor/conductor_text.rst

             Figure: QElectroTech multiline conductor text section

-4. Choose the desired parametes for text positioning, text content or formula, text size, etc.
+4. Choose the desired parameters for text positioning, text content or formula, text size, etc.
-5. Click the check buttom **Apply properties to all conductor of this potential** if the changes should be applied for all `conductor`_ with common initial or end `terminal`_.
+5. Click the check button **Apply properties to all conductor of this potential** if the changes should be applied for all `conductor`_ with common initial or end `terminal`_.
 6. Press **OK** button to save and apply the property changes.

 .. seealso::